Penang F.C.: Management

+Coaching staff

 Crest and colours

-Since the club's foundation in 1921, the club have had two main crests.
-The first, adopted when the team was founded, its backgrounds colours of the club crest were navy blue and white.
-At the top left and bottom right of the crest are the capital letters of 'F' and 'A' in navy blue with white background, which are the abbreviation of 'Football Association'.
-At the bottom left of the crest is a leather ball, which was the early football ball.
-The Prince of Wales's feathers and its motto, 'Ich Dien' which means 'I serve' were at top left of the crest, both elements were in white colour with navy blue background.
-The name of the state, 'Penang', is written in capital letter, white colour with navy blue background.
+Since its foundation in 1921, the club has had two main crests.
+The first had background colours of the club crest, navy blue and white.
+At the top left and bottom right of the crest are the capital letters of 'F' and 'A', which are the abbreviation of 'Football Association'.
+At the bottom left is a leather ball.
+The Prince of Wales's feathers and its motto, 'Ich Dien' which means 'I serve' were at top left of the crest.
+The name of the state, 'Penang', is written in capital letters.

 In the early 1990s, the crest underwent some variations as part of an attempt to modernise the previous crest.
 The capital letters of 'F' and 'A' were changed into three-dimensional form, with navy blue edges and white fill colour.
-The ball at the bottom left was changed into a modern ball with pentagonal and hexagonal patterns, and the Prince of Wales's feathers on the top left was also modernised with its motto was removed, fill colours for both elements were changed to blue, with white background.
+The ball at the bottom left was changed into a modern ball with pentagonal and hexagonal patterns, and the Prince of Wales's feathers on the top left were also modernised, colours for both elements were changed.
+Penang's traditional home colours are sky blue and yellow which are taken from the colours of the Penang state flag.

-Colours

-Penang FC's traditional home colours are sky blue and yellow which are taken from the colours of the Penang state flag which stand for the sea surrounding the island and peace respectively.
 Navy blue and yellow have also been used severally.
 Traditional away kit colours have been either yellow or white.
-However, in recent years several different colours have been used, such as green, pink and orange.

-The current home jersey sports a lighter shade of blue which is a better representation of the blue colour on the state flag.
-The current away jersey is white while the alternate jersey is black with yellow stripes.